World Class Bargain: 1995 Lexus LS400 – Sold?

 One of the best values in the emerging collector car marketplace is the flagship Lexus sedan known as the LS400.
 What it lacks in a catchy moniker it more than makes up with in world-class construction and unflappable reliability.
-This clean 1995 LS400 listed here on Craigslist in Northern Virginia has over 200,000 miles and an asking price of just $3,000.
+This clean 1995 LS400 originally listed in December 2020 on Craigslist in Northern Virginia has over 200,000 miles and an asking price of just $3,000.
 While enthusiasts are generally aware of the LS400’s many assets, it’s still considered a decent used car by most insurance agencies, so Hagerty doesn’t rate it just yet; according to the NADA Price Guide, the “Average” retail should set you back $5,475.
-The asking price here seems more than fair, so get in touch with the seller by email here if you want to check it out in person.
-When you do, please remember to mention you saw the LS400 featured here on GuysWithRides.com.

 Because Lexus didn’t mess with a good thing, it’s possible today to get into a higher mileage example like this one and have it still look relatively fresh despite being 25 years old.
 The styling barely changed over the course of the first generation model’s lifecycle, with only subtle enhancements from year to year like the Gold Package this example was optioned with.
 The seller doesn’t detail any recent maintenance needs having been addressed, and therein lies the risk with a model like this – it’s so good that some owners skimp on the upkeep simply because the LS400 will tolerate it.
 While that may not be the case here (notice, even with 200K, only the gas light is illuminated in the instrument cluster), it’s worth asking the seller whether this luxury icon has visited a Lexus dealer recently, or if the new tires listed in the description is the only love it’s been shown.
 Good luck with the purchase if you decide your driveway needs an upgrade!